Whistleblowing: France

-In 2022, two laws are passed to transpose the European Directive 2019/1937 of 23 October 2019 on the protection of persons who report breaches of Union law.
-One of them strengthens the role of the Défenseur des droits - the French ombudsman - tasked with advising and protecting whistleblowers.
+In 2022, two laws were passed to transpose the European Directive 2019/1937 of 23 October 2019 on the protection of persons who report breaches of Union law.
+One of them strengthens the role of the Défenseur des droits – the French ombudsman – tasked with advising and protecting whistleblowers.
 The second amends the Sapin 2 law to bring it into line with the directive and adds substantial guarantees not included in the directive among which: